 July 11, 1899 – Elwyn Brooks White, better known as E.B.
 White, was born in Mount Vernon, N.Y.
 His best known book is 1952’s “Charlotte’s Web.”

 July 11, 1906 – The murder of Grace Brown by Chester Gillette took place in the United States, and served as the inspiration for Theodore Dreiser's “An American Tragedy.”

 July 11, 1909 – Owassa’s baseball team won both games of a doubleheader against Sugar Hill.

-July 11, 1914 - In his major league debut, George Herman "Babe" Ruth pitched seven strong innings to lead the Boston Red Sox over the Cleveland Indians, 4-3.
+July 11, 1914 - In his Major League Baseball debut, George Herman "Babe" Ruth pitched seven strong innings to lead the Boston Red Sox over the Cleveland Indians, 4-3.
 Ruth gave up just five hits over the first six innings.
 In the seventh, the Indians managed two runs on three singles and a sacrifice and Ruth was relieved.
 His hitting prowess, however, was not on display that first night – he went 0-for-2 at the plate.

 July 11, 1914 – The Franklin baseball team played a double header against the Gulf, Florida and Alabama Railroad baseball team.
 Franklin won both games, 3-1 and 6-1.

 July 11, 1915 – The Hon.
 M.F.
-Brooks, Escambia County’s probate judge, died on this Sunday at his home in Brewton, Ala. “following a long and painful illness.”
+Brooks, Escambia County, Alabama’s probate judge, died on this Sunday at his home in Brewton, “following a long and painful illness.”